ebeltramo96/arch-installer/README.md

 then exit, and connect to the wi-fi:

-`iwctl --passphrase=PASSPHRASE station DEVICE connect SSID`
+`iwctl --passphrase PASSPHRASE station DEVICE connect SSID`

 ## Launch archinstaller